 The budget you need for a woodwork deck project varies from softwood to hardwood.
 Choose the best softwood timber according to affordability, colour and installation method.
 No pre-drilling is necessary, neither any kind of budget-soaring hidden fastening installations.

-Pine softwood decks go in the price range between 120 to 140 pounds per square metre.
+Pine softwood decks cost between £120 to £140 pounds per square metre.

 Cedar also happens to be softwood but it’s out of the cheap range of products.
 It ranges between 160 to 180 pounds per square metre.
 Make sure that the screws are made of stainless steel – otherwise other metals might react in an unpleasant way with the cedar and leave black spots.